 Gregory, if I may ask, what is it about our post-Trump reality that has caused your pessimism?

 Of course you may ask, Harry.
-I think it's the way Trump took on all our sins- not in a Jesus sort of way, where you die for everyone's sins- but in a self-referential sort of way, where you actually commit all the sins most people can't get away with, making fame and fortune for yourself and wreckage for everyone else.
+I think it's the way Trump took on all our sins- not in a Jesus sort of way, where you die for everyone's sins- but in a self-referential way, where you actually commit all the sins most people can't get away with, making fame and fortune for yourself and wreckage for everyone else.

-Then why aren't you optimistic because America was able- for now at least- to depose Trump?
+Then why aren't you optimistic because America was able- for now- to depose Trump?

 Do you like President Biden?